rdlauer/articles/nativescript/securing-app/whitepaper.md

 - Certs must be signed using a SHA256 (or greater) signature hash algorithm;
 - Invalid certificates result in a hard failure and no connection.

-This is great for developers, as we are forced into our iOS apps communicating over secure channels by default.
-However, there is still a way around this, which I'm pointing out here as something you should **not** add to your `info.plist`.
+This is great for developers, as they are forced into having iOS apps communicate over secure channels by default.
+However, there is still a way around this, which I'm pointing out here as an anti-pattern for your `info.plist` file:

 **⚠️ Anti-pattern alert! ⚠️**